BuildOnViction/docs/docs/products/tomobridge/faq.md

 ### Can I trade TOMOB on Binance DEX now after swapping?

-Not yet.
-We are in the process of proposing to be approved for listing on Binance DEX.
-Please wait for our official announcement on this.
-At this stage, you can only convert your native TOMO to TOMOB on Binance Chain in preparation for listing.
+Yes, you can.

-### How do I swap my TOMO to TOMOB?
+### How do I swap my TOMO to TOMOB and vice versa?

+Go to [TomoBridge](https://bridge.tomochain.com) and swap between TOMO and TOMOB.
 Check out this video for details: [TomoBridge Tutorial](https://www.youtube.com/watch?v=TglV_VyAYI4&feature=youtu.be)

-### How do I swap from TOMOB back to TOMO?

-This feature will be available 3 months after the successful listing on Binance DEX.
-In case the proposal to list is not accepted, the 2-way migration will be available by July 14.

-### Why is TomoChain requesting for 2,000,000 TOMO to be migrated to TOMOB?

-Reaching this target will signal confidence and provide adequate liquidity for our listing on Binance DEX.
-We appreciate the community’s support in helping to make this listing a reality.

 ### Can TomoB be staked?